Truth: The first and most important truth is that there is such a thing as an empath

 Often people confuse the term “empath” with “empathetic.”
 While the two do correlate, they aren’t interchangeable.
 There are two parts to empathy: the first part is the ability to tune in to what someone else is experiencing, and the second part is to then be empathetic with the information their senses have offered.

-Empaths not only feel all the stimuli, but they also have the ability to read and understand the incoming energetic data, which then allows them the opportunity to detach from it if they suspect that it will be depleting, or if they feel empathy would only further heighten the emotions of the situation.
+Empaths not only experience intense sensations, but they also possess the ability to comprehend and interpret the energetic information they receive.
+This allows them to consciously detach themselves from overwhelming stimuli, especially if they sense that empathizing would only intensify the emotions of the situation.

-Empaths are still able to understand and support someone without also feeling the intense emotions that the other person is feeling.
-For example, if someone is deeply depressed, it serves neither the empath nor the person who is depressed for the empath to also experience a depressed state.
-It better serves both people for the empath to keep their energy balanced and in a position to be able to clearly understand the emotional state of the person they are interacting with.
-This gives them the chance to not only have a good grasp on how that person is feeling, but also so that they can transmute any negative energy and potentially lift the vibration up to a higher frequency.
+Empaths have the ability to provide understanding and support to someone without absorbing the intense emotions that the other person is experiencing.
+For instance, if someone is deeply depressed, it is not helpful for the empath to also feel depressed as it will not benefit either party.
+Instead, it is more beneficial for the empath to maintain their energy balance and clarity to fully comprehend the emotional state of the person they are interacting with.
+This allows them to not only gain insight into the other person’s feelings, but also to transmute any negative energy and elevate the vibration to a higher frequency.

 Myth: Empaths are attracted to narcissists in the hopes that they can heal them.